Chesapeake Bay Magazine

 Intro to Boating a 1-Year Plan

-This one-year plan is for those who want to try out the club.
-The Silver Plan assumes you are a boater, perhaps had your own boat at one time, and are accustomed to the fun, enjoyment and recreation of boating but are a little unsure about the club concept.
+The Plan assumes you are a boater, perhaps had your own boat at one time, and are accustomed to the fun, enjoyment and recreation of boating but are a little unsure about the club concept.

-We estimate a usage pattern of 12 – 16 times per year, week- end usage (the most popular boating times), more aggressive use than a beginner, and water sports and activities.
+We estimate a usage pattern of 18 – 22 times per year, week- end usage (the most popular boating times), more aggressive use than a beginner, and into water sports and activities.

 A Short Term 3-Year Plan

-The Short Term Plan is for those who know their ability to commit for a longer term and allows members who know they will not want to cruise overnight to have three years of Carefree boating and may extend their membership or upgrade to the Charter Membership Plan at any time.
+The Short Term Plan is for those who know their ability to commit for a longer term and allows members who may not want to cruise overnight to have three years of Carefree boating and may extend their membership or upgrade to the Charter Membership Plan at any time.

-The “Short Term Plan” includes unlimited use of all the boats up to 24‟ and has some fee incentives for other options.
+The “Short Term Plan” includes unlimited use of all the boats up to 28‟ and has some fee based upgrades for other options.
 A member in the Short Term Plan may, as an option, choose to boat from all club locations.

 The Charter 5-Year Plan

-The “Charter Membership Plan is a full featured, full service membership plan with unlimited use of all the boats including the cruisers and overnight privileges.
+The “Charter Membership Plan" is a full featured, full service membership plan with unlimited use of all the boats including the cruisers.
 The Charter Membership plan is limited to a maximum of 5 years.
-(No exceptions, please.)

-If you choose to cruise, you will be required to take the Navigation Class.
-It is a well organized and skills based class that will prepare you for filing a float plan for over-night trips.
-This class has a $99.00 fee for the instruments, which you keep.
+If you choose to cruise, you will take the Navigation Class.
+It is a well organized and skills based class that will prepare you to plan a cruise, plot the course, and for filing a float plan.
+This class has a $149.00 fee for the instruments, which you keep.

 Your children will grow up and be off to college sooner than you think and your daughter will be walking down the aisle sooner than you want.